wnuqui/runtime_profiler/README.md

   OPTIONS:

     --sort-by COLUMN
         Sort by COLUMN.
-COLUMN can either be "total_calls" or "total_runtime".
-Default is "total_runtime".
+COLUMN can be "max_runtime", total_calls" or "total_runtime".
+Default is "max_runtime".

     --details TYPE
         TYPE can be "full" or "summary".
 Default is "summary"